quarter-on-causality/quarter-on-causality.github.io/_pages/home_tools.md

   <h2>Registration</h2>
   <p>The <b>Tools for Causality</b> will be held at the <a href="https://escandille.com/" target="_blank">Escandille</a>, <b>Autrans-Méaudre-en-Vercors</b>, <b>France</b> from <b><strike>May 22nd to May 26th, 2023</strike></b>. <b>The school is postponed to September 2023!!</b></p>

   <p> We offer full board at the Escandille from Sunday May 21 evening to Friday May 26 noon.
-In addition to attending tutorials, all participants will have the possibility to present a poster (it is optional)! </p>
+In addition to attending tutorials, all participants will have the possibility to present a poster! </p>

   <p>
      The contribution costs are: